docularxu/jenkins-x-arm-support/doc/Build bucketrepo-0.1.12 on Arm64.md

 $ docker build -t buckerrepo:0.1.12 .
 ```

-Here is an example of what I used, You can refer to the following link: https://github.com/yyunk/jenkins-x-arm-support/tree/master/doc/bucketrepo

 # Deploy on cluster

 Deployment is based on Helm.
 Helm chart can be found here: https://github.com/jenkins-x/bucketrepo/tree/master/charts/bucketrepo